Wolfenheimm/automuse/README.md

 play https://www.youtube.com/playlist?list=<PLAYLIST-ID>                -> Plays/Queues a playlist
 play -pl https://www.youtube.com/watch?v=<VIDEO-ID>&list=<PLAYLIST-ID>  -> Plays/Queues a playlist
 play #                                                                  -> Plays a video(audio) from the queue & skips song playing
-                                                                        -> Plays a video(audio) from the search & adds to queue play your search query string                                           -> Shows a list of videos, play # after to queue skip                                                                    -> Skips the current Song skip to #                                                               -> Skips to a specific song in the playlist stop                                                                    -> Stops the current song and clears the queue
+play your search query string                                           -> Shows a list of videos, prompt: play # after to queue skip                                                                    -> Skips the current Song skip to #                                                               -> Skips to a specific song in the playlist stop                                                                    -> Stops the current song and clears the queue